-The Shake Weight comes with a 6-minute DVD on how to use it.
-The original shake weight is offered in two different weights, a 2.5lb weight for women and a 5lb weight for men.
-But as they say in infomercial land, “But wait, there’s more”.
+The product also comes with a 6-minute DVD on how to use it.
+The original shake weight is offered in two different weights, a 2.5-lb weight for women and a 5-lb weight for men.
+As they say in infomercial land, ‘but wait, there’s more.’

-Not only is the Shake Weight not out of business, they are coming out with a new Shake Weight called the Shake Weight Roll.
-The weighted circular ends now spin so you can use it as an ab roller, among other things evidently.
+Not only is the Shake Weight not out of business, they came out with a new version called the Shake Weight Roll.
+The weighted circular ends now spin so you can use it as an ab roller, among other things.
 In addition to changing up their design, they’ve also doubled the workout.
 For $29.95 (plus shipping and handling of course), you will get the Shake Weight Roll and a 12-minute DVD workout featuring 12 exercises for the full body instead of just the arms.

 I have to tell you, I really hoped the Shake Weight would surprise me and prove to be more than just a joke, but the one real pro I could come up with is also a con.
 It is lightweight so it’s pretty portable but it’s so lightweight it is also limiting.
 While it might be a good weight for a beginner, there is no way to increase resistance – and the Shake Weight’s suggested exercises are limited.

-The other issue is the Shake Weight’s action is unnatural and some experts say it could even cause muscle spasms that could lead to injury.
+The other issue is that the workout action required is unnatural and some experts say it could even cause muscle spasms that could lead to injury.
 This is where I draw the line on questionable methods.
 If there is a safer way to get better results, it’s not worth the money or the risk.

 While I really did dive into this project with an open mind, my initial instincts were correct.
-The Shake Weight is a Flop and not worth the money – unless you plan on giving it to a friend as a gag gift.
+This phallic piece of exercise equipment is a flop and not worth the money – unless you plan on giving it to a friend as a gag gift.
 Then, all the laughter, endless jokes and priceless photographs are definitely worth every penny.